helium/HIP/0001-LongFiAndLoRaWAN.md

 route the JoinRequest packet to the appropriate Router.
-The Router will use the Message Integrity Check (MIC) to authenticate the JoinRequest and, if successful, an unencrypted JoinAccept message will be communicated down to the hotspot and then the device, providing a NetId, DevAddr, and AppNonce.
+The Router will use the Message Integrity Check (MIC) to authenticate the JoinRequest and, if successful, an unencrypted JoinAccept message will be communicated down to the hotspot which transmits to the device, providing a NetId, DevAddr, and AppNonce.

 ```
 _______________________________________________________________________________________________